MMLANDMARKS: a Cross-View Instance-Level Benchmark for Geo-Spatial Understanding: MMLandmarks Dataset

 \subsection{Data Collection}

 In retrieval-based tasks, the goal is to rank images from a large index set according to their similarity with a given query.
-We construct both a dedicated training set and a large, diverse index set.
+We construct both a dedicated training set, a diverse index set, and a query set.

-\mypar{Training set.} The $329{,}349$ ground images are collected from Wikimedia Commons, which is a large Media Repository containing millions of images licensed under Creative Commons and Public Domain licenses.
+\mypar{Training set.} The ground images are collected from Wikimedia Commons, which is a large Media Repository containing millions of images licensed under Creative Commons and Public Domain licenses.
 The images are primarily provided by photographers and organizations, most of which come from yearly Wiki Loves Monuments events.
 Similar to GLDv2~\cite{gldv2}, we resize the images such that the largest side is a maximum of $800$ pixels.

-We sample aerial images from the publicly available National Agriculture Imagery Program (NAIP)~\cite{naip}, which contains aerial images of the United States with a pixel size of one to two meters.
+We sample aerial images from the publicly available NAIP, which contains aerial images of the United States with a pixel size of one to two meters.
 We use Google Earth Engine to collect the images, which provides data for non-commercial and research purposes.
-For each location, we select aerial images from the years in which they are available, yielding $197{,}205$ aerial images of size $800\times800$.
-Sampling multiple images from the same location adds a new temporal dimension to the aerial modality that is not available in previous cross-view datasets.
+For each location, we collect aerial images of size $800\times800$ from the years in which they are available.
 The aerial imagery contains variations (natural augmentations) resulting from differences in time, weather, angle, sun orientation, and vegetation.

-The GPS coordinates of the $18{,}557$ landmarks are set as the center of the landmark, and all text sections from the landmark's Wikipedia page are collected, while discarding sections such as "References" or "See also".
+The GPS coordinates of all landmarks are set as the center of the landmark, and all text sections from the landmarks' Wikipedia pages are collected, while discarding sections such as "References" or "See also".